thomktz/VAE/README.md

 # VAE
-Variable Autoencoder with PCA, a GUI and sliders to generate faces.\n Trained and created from scratch with Pytorch.
+Variable Autoencoder with PCA, a GUI and sliders to generate faces.

+Trained and created from scratch with Pytorch, sklearn, tkinter.

 ### Data